hengyang-zhao/unix-home/README.md

  - username@[hostname].
 User name comes in green (or red if you are root).

-   - Host name can be customized only for bash by adding `export BASH_PS1_HOSTNAME=your-host-name` in one of your site-specific RC files.
+   - Host name can be customized only for bash by adding `BASH_PS1_HOSTNAME=your-host-name` in one of your site-specific RC files.

-   - OpenSSH session will be indicated by displaying [hostname] as a chain.
+   - When using `connect` as a substitution of `ssh`, OpenSSH session will be indicated by displaying [hostname] as a chain.

  - Yellow flashing "&N" indicates the number of background processes, hidden if N == 0.